dscpe/dscpe.github.io/index.md

 The incoming Fall 2023 cohort tutition will be covered by a gift from Elsevier.

-The application period for the Fall 2023 cohort **IS OPEN!**.
-Acccess and submit your application through this <a href="https://hms.az1.qualtrics.com/jfe/form/SV_b7WEuXxzRCU4PgW" target="_blank">link</a>.
+The application period for the Fall 2023 cohort **IS OPEN!** Acccess and submit your application through this <a href="https://hms.az1.qualtrics.com/jfe/form/SV_b7WEuXxzRCU4PgW" target="_blank">link</a>.

 Have questions?
 [Email us](mailto:dscpe.info@gmail.com).